We get asked quite often – what is a soak?

 While they can be beneficial on smaller systems and a way to maintain a static charge temperature, one can also argue that either lowering your charge temperature or the combination of lower initial fuel + charge temperature would be the route to go.

 Ultimately, you should ask, “Can I consistently make the same adjustments to get a great cup of coffee utilizing or not utilizing the soak?”
-Whichever method gives you the answer “yes,” you have your heading.
+Whichever method gives you the answer “yes,".

 Stay tuned for more informative roasting tidbits from the Mill City Roastery.